 Start-ups are pretty wild and no day is the same.
 It can change depending on the day.
 I might be doing some combination of customer calls, managing payroll and bills, recruiting, working on a PRD or some other product management work.
 I also work on our website and take meetings with the research or engineering teams.

 Why the Future of Audio Depends on the Parts of Your Song:

-For example, in social media, we already see artists releasing stems or audio that allows fans to interact and play with the song at a deeper level.
+For example, on social media, we already see artists releasing stems or audio that allows fans to interact and play with the song at a deeper level.
 This will only grow as social media platforms build tools to make it even easier for fans to remix and re-imagine songs–without needing to know how to use professional digital workstations.

-In music education, fans will be able to play along with their favorite original songs–being able to isolate or mute e.g. the guitar or bass.
+In music education, fans will be able to play along with their favourite original songs–being able to isolate or mute e.g. the guitar or bass.
 In VR and metaverse-type worlds, the audio will be separated into stems and then spatialized, to create a more immersive experience.
 And already, people are working on things like stem NFTs.